How do we hear?

 Are hearing aids free?

-You will be eligible for a free hearing aid if you are referred to a hearing assessment with an NHS service, and if that service deems a hearing aid crucial.
+In the UK, you could be eligible for a free hearing aid if you are referred to a hearing assessment with an NHS service, and if that service deems a hearing aid necessary.

 Some people, with early stages of hearing loss, will still benefit from hearing aids, however, they may not qualify for hearing aids on the NHS.
 If you’re unable to get hearing aids on the NHS, this by no way means you wouldn’t benefit from wearing them.
 There are other, affordable options available.
 For example, there are more and more hearing aids becoming available over the counter.